LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 The Consumer application is based on EMA Java Consumer ex200_MP_Streaming example with additional logic to print/log application and EMA Java API messages with [Apache Log4j](https://logging.apache.org/log4j/2.x/) library.
 Please refer to [Enterprise Message API Java with Log4j article](https://developers.refinitiv.com/en/article-catalog/article/how-integrate-elektron-message-api-java-log4j-logging-framework-using-maven)  for more detail about EMA Java application and Log4j integration.

-The pom.xml file for Consumer project is the following:
+The pom.xml file for the Consumer project is the following:

 ```
 <?xml version="1.0" encoding="UTF-8"?>